 This point actually segues nicely into the next pro of using Volusion – speed & security.

 Speed and Security

-Like I mentioned in both my Shopify and BigCommerce review, speed is extremely important in ecommerce.
+Like I mentioned in both my Shopify and BigCommerce reviews, speed is extremely important in eCommerce.
 Customers simply have no patience waiting for a page to load.
 Study after study points to the fact that conversion rates plummet when you get into the 4ish second page load time.

-It’s so important that Google actually built it into their organic search algorithm.
-And getting speed right on a website with lots of graphics and a large database (as all ecommerce stores have) can be tricky if you don’t know where or how to look.
-By using Volusion as an ecommerce platform, your store is hosted on their servers which are specifically optimized to run your site quickly.
+It’s so important that Google actually built it into their organic sea rch algorithm.
+And getting the speed right on a website with lots of graphics and a large database (as all eCommerce stores have) can be tricky if you don’t know where or how to look.
+By using Volusion as an eCommerce platform, your store is hosted on their servers which are specifically optimized to run your site quickly.

 Volusion allows simple 3rd party payments integration and bundles in the costs of SSL certificates regardless.

 Volusion gives you more control over your security and checkout while making it easy to implement and giving support to ensure your security is always set correctly.

 When you are first setting up your store on any platform, it can be frustrating to figure out exactly where everything is.
 Plenty of platforms & CMS’s have their own lingo and unique layout (like WordPress’ Dashboard).

 Volusion isn’t an exception to this, but they do have a bias towards an intuitive interface, thoughtful navigation and easy setup.
 The backend design has been recently updated.
 The actual user interface is solid and easy enough for beginners to use, but with enough options for mid to large size ecommerce operations.